Victorian Railways flat wagons: FCF, FCW, VQDW & VQEW (81ft "Jumbo" flats)

 Pacific National now owns the remaining fleet, having acquired them through National Rail as well as Freight Victoria / Freight Australia.

 SQEF/SQEY ("Jumbo" flats)

 When QUBE Logistics won a number of freight contracts from Pacific National in 2013, they invested in a fleet of skeletal container wagons.
-The initial delivery was of 15 each SQEF broad gauge and SQEY standard gauge wagons numbered 00001 to 00050 and 00051 to 00090 respectively; the former restricted to 80 km/h while the latter are permitted to run at 115 km/h.
-The broad gauge wagons were allocated to the Maryvale paper train and the Deniliquin rice train, while the standard gauge wagons were used on the Harefield service.

 The standard gauge wagons have a tare weight of 23 tonnes and a capacity of 77 tonnes, while the broad gauge wagons are slightly heavier with a commensurate reduction in capacity.
 Notably, the axles of these were designed to permit future conversion to standard gauge, although the bogie bolsters would still restrict the vehicles to the lower speed limit.

 Delivery

 The wagons were unloaded at Carrington wharf in pairs, with the broad gauge wagons placed on top of the standard gauge units and tied together for the run down to the QUBE depot in Somerton.
 On arrival they were unloaded by crane and gradually placed into service.

-The first delivery run had 14 wagon pairs thus:

-(Note absence of SQEF00009 and SQEY00054.)

-By early 2014 the remaining broad gauge wagons had been cleared out of Somerton for introduction to the Deniliquin rice train.